Azure/kubeflow-aks/Deploy-with-tls.md

     cd ..
     sed -i  "s/192.168.0.5/$IP/" tls-manifest/certificate.yaml
     ```
-1. Please note that instead of providing the IP address like we did above, you could give the LB an Azure sub-domain and use that too.
+1. Please note that instead of providing the IP address like we did above, you could give the LoadBalancer an Azure sub-domain (via the annotation in tls-manifest/manifests/common/istio-1-14/istio-install/base/patches/service.yaml ) and use that too.
 Deploy the certificate manifest file.
     ```bash
     cd ..
     kubectl apply -f  tls-manifest/certificate.yaml